Last Updated: October 13, 2022

 Of course, just because you decide you'll be "for profit" in organization doesn't mean that you'll make a profit.

 The major advantage of being a non-profit in the U.S. is simply that most foundations and donors will require the non-profit status before they make a donation.
-The process begins with an IRS Form 1023, a fairly complex undertaking requiring months of review.
+The process begins with an IRS Form 1023, a fairly complex undertaking requiring a review process that, while shorter than it once was, still can stretch into months if you don't do it correctly.

 There's also the tax advantage.
 You won't be liable for paying most taxes, and items you sell will be exempt from sales tax if you apply and receive permission in most states.
 You do have to file a tax return but it may be less complex than even an individual income tax form.

 In our opinion, the only time to consider a for-profit is when you have a successful entrepreneur or wealthy individual who is basically willing to back the corporation with his or her own money, but would like the privilege of taking profits when an enterprise is successful.